danielpcampagna/master-the-state-of-the-art/obsidian/works/peyrone2024a.md

 name: A Formal Model for Integrating Consent Management into MLOps
 authors: Neda Peyrone, Duangdao Wichadakul
 year: 2024
-category: ok
+category: unrelated
+due: |-
+  This paper does not propose a semantic model, but a state machine model for compliance management addressed to MLOps.
+Additionally, it does not made publicly available the model yet shows part in the paper.
+Also, the requirements was based on the authors interpretation, bring subjectivity for the final model.

-due: The paper proposes a formal model for integrating consent management into MLOps, directly addressing GDPR compliance concerns.
+  It demonstrate the feasibility of this model The paper proposes a formal model for integrating consent management into MLOps, directly addressing GDPR compliance concerns.
 It introduces a consent management framework that tracks data subject rights, integrates privacy by design, and includes a structured approach for compliance monitoring.
 forward_steps: 2
 ---